-- Submission of official college transcripts from an accredited institution reflecting an acceptable grade point average for full admission.
+- Submission of official college transcripts from an accredited institution reflecting a 2.5 grade point average for full admission.
 Provisional Admission may be granted for students with less than a 2.5 GPA.

-- Submission of three letters of recommendation evaluating your character and potential to engage in ministry.
-The three recommendations need to be completed on your behalf by your home church’s ordained minister or an ordained minister from one of the churches in which you have recently worked; by a college professor or a supervisor; and by a layperson from your church.
+- Submission of two letters of recommendation evaluating your character and potential to engage in ministry.
+The two recommendations need to be completed on your behalf by your home church’s ordained minister or an ordained minister from one of the churches in which you have recently worked; by a college professor or a supervisor; and by a layperson from your church.

 - Submission of a two-page essay stating why you would like to pursue a seminary education.

 Admission Procedures for the Th.M. and D.Min.
 Programs: